Novice Competition 2021

 During the intake, we assign a unique number to each image, write that number on the label and enter the information on the list which will be used by the scorekeepers.

 In each category there will be First, Second and Third Place as well as Honorable Mentions.

-There will be three judges for a print competition.
 Viewing distance for judging will be 6 feet from the image.

 Scoring is on a basis of 9 points: three (3) for technical merit, three (3) for composition and three (3) for impact from each of the three judges.
 Impact is the viewer’s initial response to an image and is the WOW! factor.
-Based on these criteria, each just is free to give a total score from 1 to 9.
+Based on these criteria, each judge is free to give a total score from 1 to 9.
 The total score is cumulative and thus the best possible score is 27.